jonnew/Oat/README.md

                ╲                                      ╱          ╲
 	             ------------------------------------              -> Recorder
      In this case, Decorator must block until Detector provides a result.
 However, Camera _may_ have produce another image in the meantime causing the Detector result and the image used by the Decorator to be out of sync.
 I need to find an intellegent way to deal with this.
+- [ ] Start synchronization.
+The data processing chain should be initialized and waiting before the first image get sent.
 - [ ] Frame buffer?
 - [x] IPC method?
   - ~~UPD, TCP,~~ **shared memory**, ~~pipe?~~